ZeusOfTheCrows/zeusofthecrows.github.io/index.md

 **Proudly JavaScript free!**

-welcome to a miscellany of things i've made for my own benefit, things i've found cool, and anything else i feel like putting up here. /!\ **warning: most showcase pages have large images, be wary if using data or a metered network** /!\
+welcome to a miscellany of things i've made for my own benefit, things i've found cool, and anything else i feel like putting up here.

+**/!\ data warning: most showcase pages have large images, be wary if using a metered network**

 new here? check the stuff i think is least crap: